rdlauer/articles/nativescript/windows-installing/post.md

 	@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://www.nativescript.org/setup/win'))"

-> Alternatively you may want to consult our [detailed setup instructions for Windows](http://docs.nativescript.org/start/ns-setup-win).
+> You may want to consult our [detailed setup instructions for Windows](http://docs.nativescript.org/start/ns-setup-win).

 When installation is complete, be sure to verify your installation by running the `tns doctor` command.